|

 now.
 Many hotels now have a computer you

-The Bits and Bytes internet chain has several locations around the city.
-Even the fast food chain Everest has internet access as does Starbucks of course.
-Both have locations all over the city.
+Even the fast food chains like Everest have internet access as does Starbucks of course.
 The entire port area of Pireaus has free wireless internet too so you can check and answer your mail while you wait for your ferry.
-Some ferries have internet but you have to pay by the hour.
+Some ferries have internet but you have to pay by the hour and usually it does not even work.
 Syntagma square is wireless.
 I know on Kea you can sit within 100 feet of the town hall and get free wireless and I assume this is the case in other islands too.

 Laptops and Converters